SimpleDataLabsInc/prophecy-docs/docs/getting-started/getting-started-with-low-code-sql.md

 The process of deploying code is composed of 4 steps:

 1. **Commit:** We start by creating a named version of our code and uploading it to our development branch on the secure Git repository.
-On the left hand side you can see the **Current branch** and the associated history of commits and on the right side, there’s a list of **Entities changed** (models, Jobs, etc) and their status.
+On the left-hand side you can see the **Current branch** and the associated history of commits and on the right side, there’s a list of **Entities changed** (models, Jobs, etc) and their status.
 If everything looks good, type in the **Commit message** which should clearly describe, in few sentences, all the changes that we’ve introduced.
 2. **Pull:** Before your changes can be safely merged into the **main** branch, we have to make sure that we’re up to date with it.
 If your colleagues introduced any code on **main** we have to **Pull** it first.
 This step is most of the time going to happen automatically for us without any further actions required.
 3. **Merge:** Now that our development branch is up to date, we can merge it to master.
 Here we can either create a **Pull Request** or if you’re the owner of the repository force **Merge** the changes.
 For now, we **Merge** them directly.
 Once the code is merged, you can now see the latest commits present on your **main** branch.
 4. **Release:** Finally, now that our changes are all versioned on Git, we can release them to our scheduler.
 Simply specify a **Release Version** number, e.g. `1.0` , and the **Release Note,** which should clearly outline the latest changes.
 When ready, click **Release.**